The Cheetah Girls 2

-The Cheetah Girls 2 is a 2006 American musical comedy film directed by Kenny Ortega.
+The Cheetah Girls 2 (also known as The Cheetah Girls: When In Spain in the working title) is a 2006 American musical comedy film directed by Kenny Ortega.
 It is the sequel to The Cheetah Girls (2003).
 The plot follows the talented teen quartet who take a whirlwind tour of Spain to pursue their dreams of pop superstardom.

 The film's premiere received the highest ratings of all Disney Channel Movies at its time, a total of over 8.1 million viewers, beating the previous record holder, Cadet Kelly (7.8 million).
 The Cheetah Girls 2 is also the highest-rated film of The Cheetah Girls trilogy.
 The Cheetah Girls 2 was the highest-rated Disney Channel Original Movie of 2006 and, as of 2024, is the joint-eighth-highest-rated Disney Channel Original Movie of all time.
-The Cheetah Girls 2 was also the last The Cheetah Girls film to feature Raven-Symoné.